 “In addition to China, India and Thailand, we would like to add personnel in Australia, Malaysia and Indonesia in the coming years,” Suzuki said.
 “Our traditional hubs for this trading business have been in New York, London, Singapore and Hong Kong.”

-Mitsubishi UFJ aims to boost gross profit from the sales and trading business by at least 30 percent in the next three years to 260 billion yen annually from 200 billion yen now, competing with global banks including Citigroup Inc. (C) and HSBC Holdings Plc (HSBA), he said.
+Mitsubishi UFJ aims to boost gross profit from the sales and trading business by at least 30 percent in the next three years to 260 billion yen annually from 200 billion yen now, competing with global banks including Citigroup Inc. (C:US) and HSBC Holdings Plc (HSBA), he said.

 The Bank for International Settlements estimates the gross market value of over-the-counter derivatives contracts outstanding in 11 developed countries including the U.S., Germany and Japan fell 21 percent to $19.5 trillion in June 2011 from a year earlier, according to its latest report.